 Indicate if Verbal or Written Reprimand

-The purpose of this reprimand is to bring to your attention, the ongoing deficiencies in your conduct and/or performance.
+The purpose of this reprimand is to bring to your attention the ongoing deficiencies in your conduct and/or performance.
 The intent is to define for you the seriousness of the situation so that you may take immediate corrective action.
 This reprimand will be placed in your personnel file and is to be considered progressive discipline.

 Reason for Reprimand (check all that apply):